KruthikaP-21/task_manager1/README.md

 API Documentation can be found here: https://docs.google.com/document/d/1oze-GFqvaE6DWL7roB_14ifXalARRhm2iZ7m8Pk-aw4/edit?usp=sharing

 If you don't want to use mysql, simply change the SQLALCHEMY_DATABASE_URI in app1/config.py to SQLALCHEMY_DATABASE_URI = 'sqlite:///test.db'

+Approach on how this was created can be found here: https://docs.google.com/document/d/1eog89vyCcJobVCIH-a-etljZ6HHygNz_7NZiZShuIHU/edit?usp=sharing